maniaplanet/documentation/importer/importer_item.md

 - `<Options>` : other placement options (default values are "false"). attributes
 	- `NotOnItem`: prevents the object from being placed on another item (boolean, default = false)
 	- `OneAxisRotation`  : prevents the item from being rotated with arrow keys (you can rotate it around the vertical axis only, with right click, '+' key and '-' key)
-	- `ManualPivotSwitch` : the pivot used to place the object won't change automatically; the only way to change it is to press numpad '.' key
+	- `ManualPivotSwitch` : the pivot used to place the object won't change automatically; the only way to change it is to press numpad '.' key or 'Q' key ('A' for azerty keyboards)
 	- `"AutoRotation` : the object rotates automatically according to the surface pointed by the mouse cursor
 	- ex. an object that will always be perpendicular to the surface it is placed on:
 		`<Options OneAxisRotation="true" AutoRotation="true" />`